 In 2002, one mother contacted the hospital to ask for procedures to safely surrender her child.
 In 2003, one mother received prenatal care at a clinic where she saw "No Shame.
 No Blame.
 No Names." posters publicizing the Law.
 In 2005, one mother indicated that she had seen the toll-free BABYSAFE number on a poster, but the location of the poster is unknown.
 In 2006, one mother learned of the Law in her child development class and another mother was informed about the Law by a friend.
 In 2007, nothing is known about the surrendering mothers' awareness of the Law.
 In 2008, a Good Samaritan told one mother about the Law which prevented her from abandoning her newborn infant in a dumpster.
 One mother learned about the Law from her obstetrician, one mother learned about Safe Surrender from law enforcement, and finally, one mother learned about the Law from a brochure.
-In 2009, and in 2010, nothing is known about the surrendering parties' awareness of the Law.
-In 2011, one mother indicated she knew about the Law from television.
-In 2012, one mother called several adoption agencies and learned about the Law through them.
-Two of the mothers had safely surrendered before.
-For all other surrendering mothers over this eleven-year period, nothing is known about the surrendering parties' awareness of the Law.
+In 2009, and for all other surrendering mothers over this eight-year period, nothing is known about the surrendering parties' awareness of the Law.